 (read and listened)

-The frame story is told like a memoir told by “Michael Chabon.”
-It tells of grandpa growing up, finding his vocation, going to war and marrying grandma who brought along her daughter – Michael’s mother.
-Grandpa is dying at Michael’s mother’s house and Michael is a grown man at that point but his grandfather has asked him to write it down in a way that makes sense.
-IT almost does. lol – there might be some magical realism involved.
-Michael is a kid for much of the book.
+The frame story is a fictional memoir told by a fictional “Michael Chabon.”
+It tells of Grandpa growing up, finding his vocation, going to war and marrying Grandma who brought along her daughter, Michael’s mother.
+So now Grandpa is dying at Michael’s mother’s house and Michael is a grown man and Grandfather has asked him to write down his life in a way that makes sense.
+It almost does. lol – there might be some magical realism involved – (lol) – or is it a psychotropic drug-induced hallucination because Grandma is not quite right.
+Michael is a child for much of the book.

-The structure is not linear but rather like remembered segments which are rifled through by the teller/rememberer.
-It works for some reason but I’d be hard pressed to figure out why.
+The narrative structure is rather like remembered segments which are rifled through by the teller/rememberer.
+It works for some reason, but I’d be hard pressed to figure out why.
 I think it must be the characters.

 From Michiko Kakutani in the NY Times: (pay wall)